venkateswarak/Ven-React/README.md

 However this is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Covered features in ###React such as using ##ContextAPI, Refs, hooks like useState, useEffect, useRef, useContext using ##LifeCycle hooks like getDerivedStateFromProps, componentDidUpdate, getSnapshotBeforeUpdate, shouldComponentUpdate, componentDidMount, constructor, render, componentDidUnmount using ##PureComponent using ##HOC using ##ErrorBoundaries using ##setState, useState making state ##immutable using ##CSS Modules
+### Covered features inReact such as
+** using ContextAPI, Refs, hooks like useState, useEffect, useRef, useContext ** using LifeCycle hooks like getDerivedStateFromProps, componentDidUpdate, getSnapshotBeforeUpdate, shouldComponentUpdate, componentDidMount, constructor, render, componentDidUnmount
+** using PureComponent
+** using HOC
+** usingErrorBoundaries
+** using setState, useState
+** making state immutable
+** using CSS Modules

-###and many more
+### and many more